Shockvaluemedia/directfanz-project/docs/DEPLOYMENT_CHECKLIST.md

-# DirectFanz Platform - Deployment Readiness Checklist 🚀
+# DirectFanZProject Platform - Deployment Readiness Checklist 🚀

 This checklist ensures your platform is ready for production redeployment.